 - Chair and direct the California Rehabilitation Oversight Board (C-ROB) within the OIG.
-Conduct quarterly C-ROB meetings to examine CDCR’s various mental health, substance abuse, educational, and employment programs for inmates and parolees.
-Report biannually to the Governor and Legislature on C-ROB’s findings.
+Conduct biannual C-ROB meetings to examine CDCR’s various mental health, substance abuse, educational, and employment programs for inmates and parolees.
+Report annually to the Governor and Legislature on C-ROB’s findings.

 - Review the mishandling of sexual abuse incidents within correctional institutions, maintain the confidentiality of sexual abuse victims, and ensure impartial resolution of inmate and ward sexual abuse complaints through the Sexual Abuse in Detention Elimination Ombudsperson.

 - Annually report a summary of the OIG’s reports and CDCR’s responses to OIG recommendations.